Countries

 This is where digitalisation comes into play.

-In 2017, Statkraft launched a pilot project to investigate whether advanced data analyses, algorithms and machine learning could provide new insights into the state of the power plants and be useful tools for maintenance teams.
+In 2017, Statkraft launched a pilot project at Kvilldal hydropower plant to investigate whether advanced data analyses, algorithms and machine learning could provide new insights into the state of the power plants and be useful tools for maintenance teams.

 Alexander Gleim, Camilla Feurst